Ellipsis-Labs/phoenix-v1/README.md

 # phoenix

-On-chain orderbook that operates without a crank
+On-chain orderbook that operates without a crank.

-### Build
+### Building and Testing

 To build the contract, run: